wendyverdonk93/docs/content/payment-methods/banks/bank-transfer/integration-and-testing.md

 To integrate Bank Transfer using our API, see API Reference - [Bank Transfer](/api/#bank-transfer).

+For the Bank Transfer logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 {{< details title="View credentials and testing process" >}}

 Test IBANs: See the table below.